 Clinical interests: Infertility

-Dr. Jennifer Young works as an urologist in Leesburg, VA, Lansdowne, VA, and Reston, VA.
-In her practice, she is particularly interested in kidney problems, robotic surgery, and prostate cancer.
-Dr. Young is in-network for Medicare insurance.
-She studied medicine at SUNY Upstate Medical University.
-Her medical residency was performed at a hospital affiliated with the University of California, Irvine.
-Dr. Young is conversant in Spanish.
-She is affiliated with Inova Loudoun Hospital.
+Dr. Jennifer Young is a specialist in urology (urinary tract disease).
+She works in Leesburg, VA, Lansdowne, VA, and Reston, VA.
+Her areas of expertise include the following: kidney problems, robotic surgery, and prostate cancer.
+Dr. Young accepts Medicare insurance.
+She attended medical school at SUNY Upstate Medical University.
+She completed her residency training at a hospital affiliated with the University of California, Irvine.
+In addition to English, she speaks Spanish.
+Dr. Young is affiliated with Inova Loudoun Hospital.

-Dr. Mark Bilowus sees patients in Reston, VA.
-His medical specialty is urology (urinary tract disease).
-Dr. Bilowus attended SUNY, University at Buffalo School of Medicine & Biomedical Sciences, Autonomous University of Guadalajara Faculty of Medicine, and the University of Guadalajara, University Center of Health Sciences for medical school and subsequently trained at UHS Wilson Medical Center and Georgetown University Hospital for residency.
-He has a special interest in minimally invasive surgery, bladder problems, and laser treatment.
-Patient reviews placed him at an average of 3.0 stars out of 5.
-He is an in-network provider for MAMSI, Blue Cross/Blue Shield, and Cigna, in addition to other insurance carriers.
-Dr. Bilowus's distinctions include: President, Virginia Urology Society; School of Medicine Fifth Pathway, State University of New York; and Active Member, Virginia Urology Society.
-He is conversant in Spanish.
-He is affiliated with Inova Fair Oaks Hospital, Novant Health Prince William Medical Center, and Sentara Potomac Hospital.
+Dr. Mark Bilowus is a specialist in urology (urinary tract disease).
+He is a graduate of SUNY, University at Buffalo School of Medicine & Biomedical Sciences, Autonomous University of Guadalajara Faculty of Medicine, and the University of Guadalajara, University Center of Health Sciences.
+For his professional training, Dr. Bilowus completed residency programs at UHS Wilson Medical Center and Georgetown University Hospital.
+Dr. Bilowus has a special interest in minimally invasive surgery, bladder problems, and laser treatment.
+His patients gave him an average rating of 3.0 out of 5 stars.
+MAMSI, Blue Cross/Blue Shield, and Cigna are among the insurance carriers that Dr. Bilowus takes.
+Dr. Bilowus has received professional recognition including the following: President, Virginia Urology Society; School of Medicine Fifth Pathway, State University of New York; and Active Member, Virginia Urology Society.
+He speaks Spanish.
+Dr. Bilowus is professionally affiliated with Inova Fair Oaks Hospital, Novant Health Prince William Medical Center, and Sentara Potomac Hospital.

-Clinical interests: Colonoscopy, Colorectal Surgery, Minimally Invasive Surgery
+Clinical interests: Colorectal Surgery Procedures, Minimally Invasive Surgery, Colonoscopy

 Conditions / Treatments